BrunoffNo13/TestFlatDoc/body.md

 ## Check if a client exists by external reference

 This endpoint confirms if a client already exists.
-This endpoint has an option shallow call
+This endpoint has an optional shallow call

 This endpoint is demoed via &quot;Flow1A&quot; of the ApiV2FlowGuide.